Going the extra mile for your

 After an extensive search, together with a recruitment agency, I found a match with Finaps.
 I was quickly introduced to the managing directors and the team that I am currently part of.
 Although I have already revealed it somewhat, I can say that these conversations were mutually satisfying.

-Despite my apparently good impression, managing director Lonneke suggested me to take a short trip before starting.
+Despite my apparently good impression, managing partner Lonneke suggested me to take a short trip before starting.
 Her argument “nothing is better than traveling with a signed working agreement” convinced me to seize this opportunity.
 Less than a week later my trip to the Philippines was booked.
 However, the trip turned out differently than I had in mind …

 As a prelude to my adventure, I sprained my ankle 10 days before departure with a recreational game of indoor football.
 This did not stop me from traveling.
 With my foot wrapped in plaster cast and in good spirits, I boarded the plane for the flight to Manila.